-Valsero, his real name Gaston Philippe Abe Abe, was born on the 12th of September 1975 in Marseille.
-After a so to speak normal childhood between the concret buildings of the old harbour, Valsero arrived in Cameroon in 1987 and settled with his father in the capital city, Yaounde.
+Valsero, real name Gaston Philippe Abe Abe, was born on the 12th of September 1975 in Marseille.
+After a so to speak normal childhood between the concrete buildings of the old harbour, Valsero arrived in Cameroon in 1987 and settled with his father in the capital city, Yaounde.

 He started rapping in 1990 with his first group, Ultimatum, and in 2008 his first solo album, “Politiquement Instable”, was released.
 This album had an unexpected effect, as the Cameroonian youth started looking at him as a leader: young, strong, brave and charismatic.

 Valsero sees himself as a political rapper, who attacks and denounces the way the president Paul Biya, who has held the power for 23 years now, runs the country.
 For his songs, “Çe pays tue les jeunes” (“This country kills the youth”), “Ne me parlez plus de ce pays” (“Don’t talk about this country to me anymore”) or the well-known “Lettre au president” (“Letter to the President”) he earned both the anger of the regime and the love and respect of his audience.
 Although Valsero was detained in several occasions and many of his concerts are forbidden, his album encountered a big success, which continued in 2009 with the release of the song “Répond”.
 In 2010 his second album, “Autopsie d’un crime d’état” was released, followed by his third album , “L’appel du peuple”, in 2011.